 If you're going to be in the airport for a long time, why not take a trip into the city, go visit an air conditioned mall, or a traditional market. manila has a nasty reputation, and petty crime is high, but with a few precautions it'll be better than sitting in an airport.

 I traveled to the Philippines in 2012 and I felt safe.
 (I know things can change in four years but I'm making an assumption things are still generally the same in this regard).
 At the time I was 19 and I am a woman from the u.s. In the Manila airport all was fine; it was crowded and while waiting for my connection to Puerto Princesa I just stayed in public spaces near families with mother and kids.
 Palawan is absolutely beautiful and the local people are warm and friendly.
-As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! almost 2 years agoAnswered by Liza via WorldNomads.com
+As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! about 2 years agoAnswered by Liza via WorldNomads.com

 Sue, I've been to the Philippines several times and always traveling by myself.
 I usually travel to Cebu rather than Manila, because it's easier for me to reach my end destination in Siargao.
 I've never had any problems.
-In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. almost 2 years ago
+In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. about 2 years ago

 Hi Sue!
 I'm a white Canadian English-speaking 26 year old female.
 I just spent 3 weeks in the Philippines in October going from Manila to Palawan to Bohol to Banaue.
 I also spent some time in the Manila and Quezon City slums.
 If you're visibly a foreigner you're very safe.
 The Manila airport has wifi and a bunch of places to eat.
 People are kind and many speak English (it's the second official language), plus the places you're going are all well-established tourist routes.
-I wouldn't worry about it. almost 2 years ago
+I wouldn't worry about it. about 2 years ago

 Hi Sue, I'm a Filipina and my hometown is in Puerto Princesa City, Palawan.
 Actually, what you've said is a very isolated cases here in Philippines.
 Just beware on Mindanao places.
 But since you are going to North and to my hometown I guarantee you that you are safe.
 However, you have to be street smart and be aware of your surroundings because petty crimes is high in our country.
 But don't be too afraid because the people in my country are friendly and hospitable.
 If you will be heading in my hometown visit El Nido and Coron you'll surely experience the paradise. almost 2 years agoAnswered by Anna via WorldNomads.com